 Run the installer and add a Controller, specifying the FQDN (DNS entry) of a Controller in site 2.

 Specify Controllers in the installer only when the Controllers policy setting is not used.

 The following example moves multiple VDAs between sites.

 Create a policy in site 1 that contains the following settings, then filter the policy to the Delivery Group level to initiate a staged VDA migration between the sites.

 - Controllers: Containing FQDNs (DNS entries) of one or more Controllers in site 2.

 - Enable auto update of Controllers: set to disabled.

-- When the VDA successfully registers with a Controller in Site 2, it receives the Site 2 ListOfDDCs and policy information, which has auto-update enabled by default.
-Since the Controller with which the VDA was registered in Site 1 is not on the list sent by the Controller in Site 2, the VDA re-registers, choosing among the Controllers in the Site 2 list.
-From then on, the VDA is automatically updated with information from Site 2.
+- When the VDA successfully registers with a Controller in site 2, it receives the site 2 ListOfDDCs and policy information, which has auto-update enabled by default.
+The Controller with which the VDA was registered in site 1 is not on the list sent by the Controller in site 2.
+So, the VDA re-registers, choosing among the Controllers in the site 2 list.
+From then on, the VDA is automatically updated with information from site 2.